omahs/bevel/platforms/r3-corda-ent/charts/cenm-zone/README.md

 If Hashicorp Vault is used, then
 - HashiCorp Vault Server 1.13.1+

 > **Important**: Ensure the `enterprise-init` chart has been installed before installing this.
 Also check the dependent charts.
-Installing this chart seperately is not required as it is a dependent chart for cenm, and is installed with cenm chart.
+Installing this chart separately is not required as it is a dependent chart for cenm, and is installed with cenm chart.

 ## Installing the Chart